 Prescription Drug Plan

-Americans for the Arts offers a three-tiered prescription plan coordinated through CVS Caremark.
+Americans for the Arts offers a five-tiered prescription plan coordinated through CVS Caremark.
 Mail order service is available for a three month’s supply for the cost of two co-pays (per physician approval).

 Health Club Memberships